return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

 Notes on signaled
 -----------------

-May set fence->status if returning true.
+May set fence->error if returning true.

 .. _`dma_fence_ops.notes-on-wait`: